-Written appeals must be filed no later than 15 days from the receipt of the APPR Composite score.
-CIT is developing a form for this purpose.
+Written appeals must be filed no later than 15 days from the receipt of the APPR Composite score (form on next page).

 The teacher must enumerate the reasons for appealing the rating/TIP.
 All documents and relevant information must be included with the appeal.
 Specifics as to the areas under dispute must be contained within the Appeal.
 These items create the record of the Appeal.